Importing/Exporting Orders

 To upload past orders to your B2B eCommerce platform, you must first set up your price lists and products on B2B Wave.
 If you have already done that, then follow these steps:

-order_customer_reference Enter the purchase order number
+order_reference_code Enter the order’s reference number

 order_status Add the corresponding order status (e.g., Submitted, Invoiced)